COVID-19 and home learning

 Many schools have modified student timetables for home learning.
 If your child’s school hasn’t done this, you can suggest that your child makes shorter periods and longer breaks part of their daily routine.
 This can help them manage increased screen time.

-During home learning, staying connected with friends is very important to your child’s wellbeing.
+During home learning, staying connected with friends is very important for your child’s wellbeing.
 This is why it’s good for your child’s routine to include time for socialising.
 This could be video-calling or physical activity with friends if your local restrictions allow.
 Your child could even combine learning and socialising by setting up an online study group.

 3. Help teenagers follow their routine